ViralTexts/viraltexts.github.io/publications.md

 + <a href="http://www.ccs.neu.edu/home/dasmith/infect-dl-2014.pdf" target="_blank">"Detecting and Modeling Local Text Reuse,"</a> published in the *Proceedings of IEEE/ACM Joint Conference on Digital Libraries* (IEEE Computer Society Press, 2014).
 + <a href="http://www.aclweb.org/anthology/W/W14/W14-2707.pdf" target="_blank">"Detecting and Evaluating Local Text Reuse in Social Networks,"</a> published in the *Proceedings of the Joint Workshop on Social Dynamics and Personal Attributes* (Association for Computational Linguists, 2014).
 + <a href="http://www.ccs.neu.edu/home/dasmith/infect-bighum-2013.pdf" target="_blank">"Infectious Texts: Modeling Text Reuse in Nineteenth-Century Newspapers,"</a> published in the *Proceedings of the Workshop on Big Humanities* (IEEE Computer Society Press, 2013).

-### Book Project

-+ We are currently working on a hybrid digital-print book project, [*Going the Rounds: Virality in Nineteenth-Century American Newspapers*](http://staging.manifoldapp.org/project/going-the-rounds) through the University of Minnesota's Manifold Scholarship Initiative.